11 Essential Passport Facts for Traveling in 2023

 10. Do not count on getting an "emergency" passport through one of the Passport Agency locations as some people have done in the past.
 You have to have proof that you are traveling internationally within 72 hours.
-It’s dependent on your being able to get a coveted in-person appointment which may be quite a distance from your home--- if they even have an appointment time available.
+There are a limited number of appointments offered.
 Some locations will only process an emergency passport for actual emergency-required travel which excludes booking a last-minute trip or not properly planning for an upcoming trip.

 Keeping your passport safe